 Health Content Concepts:

-Students will demonstrate the ability to access, analyze, and evaluated health information, products, and services in order to become health literate consumers.
+Students will demonstrate the ability to access valid information, products, and services to enhance health.

-Students will demonstrate the ability to use goal-setting and decision-making skills to address issues related to personal, family, and community health.
+Students will demonstrate the ability to advocate for personal, family, and community health.

 Units And Additional Resources

 - Social and Emotional Health